Hawaiian music is every bit as indigenous and aboriginal to the island chain as the crashing surf and thunderous volcanoes.

 But, we rush ahead…let’s go back a bit to 1836.
 This was the first year of the Royal Hawaiian Band.
 A band with the distinction of being the only Royal Band and oldest full-time municipal band in the United States.
 They still play weekly on the grounds of Iolani Palace* or Kapiolani Park.

-An example is, two musical traditions were created by sitting monarchs.
+An example is, two musical traditions that were created by sitting monarchs.
 In 1883, The Royal Hawaiian Band played the hit song Aloha ‘Oe in San Francisco, which was written by Queen Lili’uokalani, the last reigning monarch of Hawai’i.
 Aloha ‘Oe was written originally written as a love song.
 It become a farewell song to Hawai’i during the overthrow of the monarchy as Hawai’i lost its independence and became part of the USA.
 And next was the composition, Hawai’i Pono’ī, originally the national anthem, written by King Kalākaua.
 Today, it is our state song.
 Both Queen Lili’uokalani and her brother, King Kalākaua left behind over 200 songs.

 If you have an ‘ukulele, play along ALOHA ‘OE